NidaB-C/NetflixEDA/README.md

 This data was added to the DataFrame, providing a more comprehensive view of each show.

 ##### Data Cleanup:
-The genres column, initially containing string representations of lists, was transformed into actual lists for easier analysis - and the use the explode function later on.
+The genres column, initially containing string representations of lists, was transformed into actual lists for easier analysis - and the use of the explode function later on.
 Rows without IMDb IDs were dropped to ensure completeness and reliability of the data.
 The DataFrame was saved as netflix_shows.csv for subsequent analysis, ensuring a clean and enhanced dataset.